Download the Book Guide

 Compare and contrast

-Use a double bubble map to compare and contrast two periods of time from the book, thinking about how the land has changed and the people who live there have changed.
+Use a Double Bubble thinking map (david Hyerle, 2008) to compare and contrast two periods of time from the book, thinking about how the land has changed and the people who live there have changed.
 Put the two dates in the central bubbles.
 In the circles that link to both central bubbles, note the similarities between the two periods.
 The circles that link to only one central bubble are for the children to record the differences between the two periods.

 Friendship and neighbours